dportik/Alignment_Assessment/README.md

 To perform assessments of any number of multiple sequence alignments contained in a directory.
 The alignments must be in phylip format, and should have unique names with a '.phy' or '.phylip' extension to be recognized.
-This tool will quantify several metrics for sequences and alignments and produce several tab-delimited output summary files.
+This tool will quantify several metrics for sequences and alignments and produce tab-delimited output summary files.

 **Overview and Workflow:**